I have been making this 5-Minute Paleo Salsa for over seven years now. Yes, SEVEN years.

 - ½ cup of cilantro

-- Open tomato cans and place tomatoes in food processor.
-Add in onion, jalapeño pepper, garlic and cilantro, and process until well combined.
+- Pour canned tomatoes in a food processor, add in onion, jalapeño pepper, garlic and cilantro; process until combined.

-- Add in lime juice, cumin, sea salt and honey (if adding it), and process until desired salsa consistency is reached.
+- Add in lime juice, cumin, sea salt and honey, and process until desired salsa consistency is reached.

-- Feel free to add more salt and cumin if needed.
-Refrigerate for an hour or more before eating.
+- Taste test and add more salt or cumin if needed.
+Refrigerate for an hour or more before eating so the flavors can set.

 Keeps fresh in the freezer for 1 month.